 Over the next few years, activities and movement in Auckland's city centre will be affected by a number of significant projects to improve the region's transport network.
-Auckland Transport's 2 main projects are construction works for the City Rail Link (CRL) and implementation of the new public transport network.

 This is the first time transport changes and development of this scale and timeframe have occurred in the city centre.
 To minimise the impacts as much as possible, AT is managing the main projects in unison and undertaking the work in phases.